wp-plugins/mp3-jplayer/readme.txt

 License: GPLv2 or later
 Requires at least: 2.9
 Tested up to: 4.1
-Stable tag: 2.2
+Stable tag: 2.3

 Easy, Flexible Audio for WordPress.

 == Description ==

 = Mobile friendly HTML5 audio players and audio playlist players =

+* Adds style and colour options for audio players.
-* Add audio player styling and colour options, flexible music playlist players and single-file audio players, popout players and popout links, audio widget players, and downloads to your site.
+* Enhanced music playlist players and single-file audio players
+* Additional popout players and popout links, audio widget players, and audio downloads.
 * Works with all built-in WordPress options for adding your music, including the recently introduced *Create Audio Playlist* drag & drop interface.